-- 10.1 Awards of Performance Shares.
+10.1 Awards of Performance Shares.
 A Performance Share Award is an award to a Participant denominated in Shares that may be settled in cash, or by issuance of those Shares (which may consist of Restricted Stock).
-Grants of Performance Shares shall be made pursuant to an Award Agreement. - 10.2 Terms of Performance Shares.
+Grants of Performance Shares shall be made pursuant to an Award Agreement.

+10.2 Terms of Performance Shares.
 The Committee will determine, and each Award Agreement shall set forth, the terms of each award of Performance Shares including, without limitation: (a) the number of Shares deemed subject to such Award; (b) the Performance Factors and Performance Period that shall determine the time and extent to which each award of Performance Shares shall be settled; (c) the consideration to be distributed on settlement, and the effect of the Participant's Termination on each award of Performance Shares.
-In establishing Performance Factors and the Performance Period the Committee will: (x) determine the nature, length and starting date of any Performance Period; (y) select from among the Performance Factors to be used; and (z) determine the number of Shares deemed subject to the award of Performance Shares.
+In establishing Performance Factors and the Performance Period the Committee will: (x) determine the number of Shares deemed subject to the award of Performance Shares.
 Prior to settlement the Committee shall determine the extent to which Performance Shares have been earned.
-Performance Periods may overlap and Participants may participate simultaneously with respect to Performance Shares that are subject to different Performance Periods and different performance goals and other criteria. - 10.3 Value, Earning and Timing of Performance Shares.
+Performance Periods may overlap and Participants may participate simultaneously with respect to Performance Shares that are subject to different Performance Periods and different performance goals and other criteria.

+10.3 Value, Earning and Timing of Performance Shares.
 Each Performance Share will have an initial value equal to the Fair Market Value of a Share on the date of grant.
 After the applicable Performance Period has ended, the holder of Performance Shares will be entitled to receive a payout of the number of Performance Shares earned by the Participant over the Performance Period, to be determined as a function of the extent to which the corresponding Performance Factors or other vesting provisions have been achieved.
-The Committee, in its sole discretion, may pay earned Performance Shares in the form of cash, in Shares (which have an aggregate Fair Market Value equal to the value of the earned Performance Shares at the close of the applicable Performance Period) or in a combination thereof. - 10.4 Termination of Participant.
+The Committee, in its sole discretion, may pay earned Performance Shares in the form of cash, in Shares (which have an aggregate Fair Market Value equal to the value of the earned Performance Shares at the close of the applicable Performance Period) or in a combination thereof.

+10.4 Termination of Participant.
 Except as may be set forth in the Participant's Award Agreement, vesting ceases on such Participant's Termination Date (unless determined otherwise by the Committee).